jschlachet/6502-monitor/README.md

 * `led` will toggle the onboard LED
 * `load` will start the xmodem protocol receiver, so you can upload a program to the computer
 * `read addr` will display 16 bytes starting at the address specified
+* `reboot` will perform a soft reset of the system
 * `run` will invoke the program at `$3000` (the system's default program address)